charlieschwabacher/gestalt/docs/database-interfaces.md

     DatabaseInterface
 ```

-`objectDefinitions` will be an array of GraphQL TypeSystemDefiniton AST nodes
+`objectDefinitions` will be an array of GraphQL ObjectTypeDefinition AST nodes
 produced by the `graphql-js` parser.
+The array will include definitions for any
+objects implementing the Node interface.
 You can find their flow types
 [here](//github.com/graphql/graphql-js/blob/master/src/language/ast.js).

 `relationships` will be an array of objects describing relationship directives